 4. Repeat the oven seasoning process 1-3 times to establish a strong seasoning foundation for corrosion resistance.
 You will notice your pan start to darken in colour.

 1. Heat pan slowly, gradually increasing the temperature to get your pan hot (AUS-ION is highly conductive so you won't need a high stovetop heat).
-Drop in a teaspoon of rice bran oil and wipe the inside surfaces with a paper towel (use tongs for safety).
+Drop in a teaspoon of rice bran oil or use a light smear of an IronLove™ Seasoning Conditioner Bar (if you have one), otherwise you can use your choice of cooking oil/fat with a high smoke point) and wipe the inside surfaces with a paper towel (use tongs for safety).

 2. Continuously wipe the oil around the pan until the pan starts to smoke.
 Once smoking, continue to wipe for 20 seconds.
 The oil should be a very thin polish - no pools or lumps.